material-motion/material-motion/specifications/view_duplication.md

 This API should accept an element and return either an element or null.

-Return an instance if the duplicator was able to duplicate the element.
+Return a valid element if the duplicator was able to duplicate the element.
 The returned element should be a best-effort apparent replica of the provided target.
 Duplication should be as cheap as possible.

 Return null if the duplicator was not able to duplicate the element.

-If possible, do not allow the API to return a null element.

 Example pseudo-code: